 Fixed salaries are established individually based on the criteria specified above, as well as the individual executive’s areas of responsibility and performance.
 For expatriates with salaries in roubles or other local currencies, the fixed salaries can be adjusted to reflect changes in fore exchange rates.

 Executives may receive variable salaries in addition to fixed salaries.
 Variable salaries are paid upon fulfilment of pre-determined and measurable performance criteria, primarily based on the development of the Group as a whole, and/or the part of the group’s business that the executive is responsible for.
-Variable salary for the CEO shall not exceed 100% of the fixed salary.
-Variable salary for other executives shall not exceed 50% of the fixed salary.
-Exceptions are permitted for executives whose duties predominantly consist of sales, for whom the variable salary shall not exceed 200% of the fixed salary.
+Variable salary for the CEO as well as executives shall not exceed 100% of the fixed salary.

 Executives are entitled to customary non-monetary benefits such as company cars and company health insurance.
 In addition, company housing and other benefits can be offered on an individual basis, such housing allowances and school/kindergarten allowances for expatriates.